ionos-cloud/terraform-provider-ionoscloud/docs/data-sources/kafka_topic.md

 # ionoscloud_kafka_cluster_topic

 The **Kafka topic data source** can be used to search for and return an existing Kafka Cluster Topic.
-You can provide a string for the name parameter which will be compared with provisioned Kafka cluster topics.
+You can provide a string for the name parameter which will be compared with provisioned Kafka Cluster Topics.
 If a single match is found, it will be returned.
 If your search results in multiple matches, an error will be returned.
 When this happens, please refine your search string so that it is specific enough to return only one result.